msfrt/SR-Libraries/StateCAN/README.md

 Returns true if the signal is currently valid, false otherwise.

+### is_updated()

+Returns true if the signal is has been updated since the last read, false otherwise.
+Essentially, when a message is recieved, the `updated` boolean is set to true as a result of the incoming value.
+When any of the value-getting methods, such as `value()` are called, this flag is flipped to false.
+Using the `is_updated()` method is a good way to debounce CAN messages/signals, especially if you only want to perform an action upon the reciept of a new CAN message.

 ## Define a `StateCounter`

 When sending can messages, a simple counter can help nodes on the network understand if they are receiving all intended messages.
 Or, perhaps, there could be a bug on the sending-end.
 Either way, you can define a counter by using `StateCounter my_counter(256)`.
 In this instance, `my_counter` is incrementally counts within 8 bits.
 A counter is initialized by default to have 16 positions and return the values 0-15.